Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Inverse Dynamics

 \section{Inverse Dynamics}

 After solving Problem~\ref{problem:IDP}, we now demonstrate how to solve the ID problem (Problem~\ref{problem:AIDP}).
-At this stage, the ID problem can be conceptually addressed by leveraging the IID algorithm and Property~\ref{property:M} to separate the effects of the actuators from those of other active forces, such as the gravitational load and the interaction forces due to body deformability.
+At this stage, the ID can be conceptually addressed by leveraging the IID algorithm and Property~\ref{property:M} to separate\review{, without affecting computational complexity,} the effects of the actuators from those of other active forces, such as the gravitational load and the interaction forces due to body deformability.

 Specifically, being elements of vector spaces, $\drm {}^{i}\fv_i$ and $\drm {}^{i}\tauv_{i}$ can be decomposed in the forces and torques acting on the body.
-This paper considers, other than actuation, two additional types of active forces, namely gravitational and stress forces.
+This paper considers, other than actuation, two additional types of active forces, namely gravitational and \review{visco-elastic} forces.
 Thus, the active force and torque take the form

 and

 where $\drm{}^{i}\fv^{g}_{i}$, $\drm{}^{i}\fv^{s}_{i}$ and $\drm{}^{i}\fv^{a}_{i}$ denote the force due to gravity, stress and actuation, respectively.
 The vectors $\drm{}^{i}\tauv^{s}_{i}$ and $\drm{}^{i}\tauv^{a}_{i}$ represent their rotational counterparts.
 Note that the effect of gravity appears only as a linear force, namely $\drm{}^{i}\tauv^{g}_{i} = \zerov_{3}$.
 Recalling the definition of $\Qm_{i}$ in~\eqref{eq:Q_j,l_deformable} and the subsequent derivations, the generalized active force is